mesqueeb/vuex-easy-firestore/docs/hooks.md

 Please make sure to check the overview of execution timings of hooks, in the next chapter:

+## Hooks on openDBChannel / fetch

+The "Hooks after server changes" explained above also trigger once on `openDBChannel` and `fetchAndAdd`.
+Check the **execution timings of hooks** below to know precisely when which hooks are executed.

 ## Execution timings of hooks

 **Hooks on 'collection' mode**